07jay28/healthcareSQL/readme.md

 ## COVID-19 Korea 2020 Data
 Original dataset can be found here: https://www.kaggle.com/datasets/kimjihoo/coronavirusdataset

-Project using actual real world data to visualize data and analyze how Covid affected Korea.
+Project using actual real world data to visualize data and analyze how Covid affected Korea in 2020.
+It doesn't seem to contain any updated info past June 2020, but the given data will be used.

 #### Databases
 * Case.db (Table Name = Cases)